SansGuidon/bookmarks/README.md

 * [Brandur Leach](https://brandur.org/minimalism) - (2018) In Pursuit of Production Minimalism
 * [Birat Rai](https://medium.com/@biratkirat/step-8-the-boy-scout-rule-robert-c-martin-uncle-bob-9ac839778385) - (2017) Step 8: The Boy Scout Rule ~Robert C. Martin (Uncle Bob)
 > “Leave Things BETTER than you found them.” ~ Robert Baden Powell
-* [Wikipedia](https://en.wikipedia.org/wiki/Wikipedia:Chesterton's_fence) - Chesterton's fence : the principle that reforms should not be made until the reasoning behind the existing state of affairs is understood.
+* [Chesterton's fence](https://en.wikipedia.org/wiki/Wikipedia:Chesterton's_fence) - the principle that reforms should not be made until the reasoning behind the existing state of affairs is understood.
 * [Mark Heath](https://markheath.net/post/stable-tactics-for-writing-solid-code) - (2017) STABLE tactics for writing SOLID code
-* [Wikipedia](https://en.wikipedia.org/wiki/Rule_of_three_%28computer_programming%29) - Rule of three (computer programming) | only refactor when similar code is used three times (and more)
+* [Rule of three (computer programming)](https://en.wikipedia.org/wiki/Rule_of_three_%28computer_programming%29) - only refactor when similar code is used three times (and more)
 * [Johannes Brodwall](http://johannesbrodwall.com/2018/06/24/forget-about-clean-code-lets-embrace-compassionate-code/) - (2018) Forget about Clean Code, let’s embrace Compassionate Code | Make people Awesome.
 Clean Code may help or hurt that goal.
 Learn to see the difference.
 * [Trung Thanh Le](https://www.slideshare.net/TrungThanhLe1/connascence-how-to-detect-code-smell) - (2017) [Slides] Connascence - How to detect code smell
 * [Ben Halpern](https://dev.to/ben/write-clean-code-and-avoid-the-distractions-of-emerging-technology-3emj) - (2018) Write clean code and avoid the distractions of emerging technology | stay excited by the trends, but be impassioned by the small improvements you can make in the quality of your work.